Instanton Operators and the Higgs Branch at Infinite Coupling: with flavours: one instanton on

 For $SO(2N_f)$ \bea \mathfrak{I}_2=\Sym^2 [1,0,...]+\wedge^4[1,0,...]~. \eea We can construct these representations from the adjoint mesons $M^{ab}$ as follows.
 Take $M$ to be an antisymmetric $2N_f \times 2N_f$ matrix, $M^{ab}=-M^{ba}$, $a,b=1,..,2N_f$.
 Then the two terms of \eref{JosephForSO2N} correspond respectively to: \bea M^2&=0 \\ M^{[ab}M^{cd]}&=0~ . \eea We call the last equation the rank 1 condition, since for an antisymmetric matrix it is equivalent to the vanishing of all degree 2 minors.

 \item When the coupling is finite, one needs to take into account the contribution from the gaugino sector.
 In particular, the glueball superfield $S$, which is a chiral superfield bilinear in the gaugino superfield $\mathcal{W}$, is now no longer suppressed and will \emph{de jure} appear in the chiral ring.
 This operator satisfies a classical relation in the chiral ring as in four dimensions \cite{Cachazo:2002ry}, namely \bea S ^2=0~, \eea hence $S$ is the only extra operator that one needs to consider at finite coupling.
+At first sight it might seem counterintuitive that $S$ contributes to the Higgs branch as it is a bilinear in the vector multiplet.
+In fact in 5d the Higgs branch is the \emph{only} complex branch of the full moduli space.
+As such, any chiral operator, and in particular the glueball superfield $S$, belongs to the class of Higgs operators.
+This will become even clearer later, when we recover the finite coupling Higgs branch from the one at infinite coupling.

-Geometrically we interpret this operator as generating a 2-point space, which by a slight abuse of notation we denote by $\mathbb{Z}_2$.
+Geometrically we interpret the operator $S$ as generating a 2-point space, which by a slight abuse of notation we denote by $\mathbb{Z}_2$.
 Algebraically the Hilbert series for this space is simply written as \bea HS(\mathbb{Z}_2; t)=1+t^2 \eea where 1 signifies the identity operator and the $t^2$ term is associated to the quadratic operator $S$.
 The fugacity $t$ grades operators by their $SU(2)_R$ representation and the normalisation is chosen so that the power is twice the isospin.
 The meson $M^{ab}$ and the glueball superfield $S$ obey the chiral ring relation \cite{Cachazo:2002ry, Argurio:2003ym} \bea S M^{ab}=0~. \eea This signifies that the spaces $\widetilde{\CM}_{1, SO(2N_f)}$ and $\mathbb{Z}_2$ intersect only at the origin.

 From an algebraic perspective, when two moduli spaces $X$ and $Y$ intersect, the Hilbert series of their union is given by the surgery formula \bea H_{X \cup Y}=H_X+H_Y-H_{X \cap Y}~, \eea where the subtraction is done to avoid double counting \cite{Hanany:2006uc}.
 Thus, when $\mathbb{Z}_2$ is glued to $\widetilde{\CM}_{1, SO(2N_f)}$, the net effect on the Hilbert series is simply that of adding a $t^2$ to the Hilbert series of $\widetilde{\CM}_{1, SO(2N_f)}$.